About the Bar Exam

 The timely filing deadline to submit an application is MARCH 1 for the July exam and OCTOBER 1 for the February exam.
 Late filing with additional fee is permitted only until MAY 31 for the July exam and DECEMBER 31 for the February exam.
 The filing deadlines are strictly enforced.
 We do not accept applications for the July examination before February 1 or applications for the February examination before September 1.
 This means that you may NOT START your July exam application until February 1 AND may NOT START your February exam application until September 1.
 Any applications that have been STARTED prior to these dates will be deleted in order to avoid database inconsistencies.
 Click here to review the fees and corresponding filing deadlines.

-The filing fee is determined upon the postmaked or submitted date of the electronic application, filing fee and executed authorization and release form.
+The filing fee is determined upon the postmarked or submitted date of the electronic application, filing fee and executed authorization and release form.

 Filing Fees Are Not Refundable